 The Company will generally extend office leases if the lease situation is advantageous to the Company, however the Company generally does not make lease extensions for equipment leases.
 For office leases, the Company reviews office leases expiring within the next six months each quarter and determines the population of leases that could be extended given the unique set of circumstances surrounding each lease.
+The Company does not include options to extend or terminate the lease as part of the lease term, unless it is reasonably certain that the Company will exercise the option.

-Notes to Unaudited Consolidated Statement of Financial Condition June 30, 2023
+Notes to Unaudited Consolidated Statement of Financial Condition June 30, 2024

-Occasionally, Baird will sublet a space if an office move is required before a lease expires.
-Baird considers these short-term and infrequent in nature.
+Occasionally, the Company will sublet a space if an office move is required before a lease expires.
+The Company considers these short-term and infrequent in nature.

-In calculating its discount rate, the Company utilizes its private credit rating to identify comparable public companies ("public comps") with similar credit ratings in the same industry and utilizes these public comp yields to determine what the Company's incremental borrowing rate would be over various tenors.
+In calculating its discount rate, the Company utilizes its private credit rating to identify comparable public companies with similar credit ratings (public comp yields) in the same industry and utilizes these public comp yields to determine what the Company's incremental borrowing rate would be over various tenors.
 The Company utilizes a blend of the public comp yields on an unadjusted and option adjusted basis and applies the discount rate applicable to the appropriate lease tenor.